 - been appointed to an appropriate Advanced Training position

 New and current trainees need to apply for Advanced Training each year.

-The Advanced Training in Neonatal and Perinatal Medicine requires three years of full-time equivalent (FTE) training.
+Advanced Training in Neonatal and Perinatal Medicine requires 3 years (36 months) of full-time equivalent (FTE) training.

 Once you've completed all requirements of your training and the ATC in Neonatal and Perinatal Medicine has recommended you for admission, the College will invite you to apply for Fellowship of the Royal Australasian College of Physicians.

 See Becoming a Fellow for information on admission to Fellowship.